 You collect all your visa documents.

-If you are serious about teaching English abroad, we would recommend starting this process immediately upon acceptance into Adventure Teaching.
+If you are serious about teaching English abroad, we would recommend starting this process immediately upon acceptance into Adventure Teaching (if you haven’t already).
 Gathering your visa documents can take between 3-6 weeks (China) or 8-16 weeks (Korea) – your diligence, attention to deadlines, and prompt communication is paramount!

 Your placement coordinator will submit you for open positions overseas.